ibm-cloud-docs/watson-assistant/backup-data.md

     Replace ${INSTANCE} with the instance of the deployment that you want to back up.

+2. Perform the following two steps only if you have **version 5.0.0 or 4.8.5 and before**:

-1. Fetch the store VCAP secret name:
+   a.
+Fetch the store VCAP secret name:

     ```bash
     oc get secrets -l component=store,app.kubernetes.io/instance=${INSTANCE} -o=custom-columns=NAME:.metadata.name | grep store-vcap
     ```
     {: codeblock}

-1. Fetch the {{site.data.keyword.postgresql}} connection values.
+   b.
+Fetch the {{site.data.keyword.postgresql}} connection values.
 You will pass these values to the command that you run in the next step.
 You must have `jq` installed.

     - To get the database: